Rahulraj35/fsd_project/README.md

-Cynthia Ugwu - Product Designer Portfolio
+## 🎨 Cynthia Ugwu - Product Designer Portfolio
-Description
 A modern, interactive single-page portfolio website showcasing the work and profile of Cynthia Ugwu, a product designer based in Toronto.
 The site features smooth scrolling, dynamic animations, and engaging hover effects to create an immersive user experience.

 Features